sammccord/progenitor/README.md

 Options `--license` and `--registry-name` may also be used to improve metadata before publishing the static crate.

-The output will use the published `progenitor-client` crate by default if progenitor is built in release mode.
-When built in debug mode, the `progenitor-client` will be inlined into the generated crate by default.
+The output will use the published `progenitor-middleware-client` crate by default if progenitor is built in release mode.
+When built in debug mode, the `progenitor-middleware-client` will be inlined into the generated crate by default.
 The command line flag `--include-client true|false` can be used to override the default behavior.
-A value of `true` copies in the client code; a value of `false` includes a dependency on `progenitor-client` in the generated `Cargo.toml` file.
+A value of `true` copies in the client code; a value of `false` includes a dependency on `progenitor-middleware-client` in the generated `Cargo.toml` file.

 Here is an excerpt from the emitted `Cargo.toml`: